Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Case Studies

-with the vector field shown in Figure~\ref{fig:nl5-true-vector-field}.
+with the vector field shown in Fig.~\ref{fig:nl5-true-vector-field}.
 The system is unstable about its equilibrium points at $(0,0)$ and $(0,-1)$ and slows as it approaches them.
 The flow enters the set $\FullSet$ in the upper-left quadrant, and exits in the others.
-This nonlinear system could represent a closed-loop controller with dangerous operating conditions near the equilibria that should be avoided.
+This nonlinear system could represent a closed-loop control system with dangerous operating conditions near the equilibria that should be avoided.

-A 2000-point dataset is used for GP regression with the learned vector fields shown in Figure~\ref{fig:nl5-learned}.
-The specification $\Spec=\Pr_{\geq 0.95}[\neg O~\BoundedUntilOp D]$ commands to avoid $O$ and remain within $\FullSet$ until $D$ is reached within $k$ steps.
-With $\Delta=0.03125$, the uniform discretization yields 16,384 discrete states which culminated into an end-to-end verification runtime of 91.2 hours.
+A 2000-point dataset is used for GP regression with the learned vector fields shown in Fig.~\ref{fig:nl5-learned}.
+The specification $\Spec=\Pr_{\geq 0.95}[\neg O~\BoundedUntilOp G]$ commands to avoid $O$ and remain within $\FullSet$ until $G$ is reached within $k$ steps.
+With $\Delta=0.03125$, the uniform discretization yields 16,384 discrete states which culminated into an end-to-end verification runtime of 38 minutes.
 The majority of this time involved computing the images and error bounds for each discrete state, which is the only parallelized part of the framework.

-For $k=1$ shown in Figure~\ref{fig:nl5-1-step}, $\Qyes$ consists of the $D$ regions and nearby states that transition to the $D$ regions with high probability.
+For $k=1$ shown in ~\ref{fig:nl5-1-step}, $\Qyes$ consists of the $G$ regions and nearby states that transition to the $G$ regions with high probability.
 The size of the $\Qposs$ buffer between $\Qyes$ and $\Qno$ provides a qualitative measure of the uncertainty embedded in the abstraction.
 As $k$ increases, $\Qyes$ modestly grows while $\Qno$ shrinks.
-The $k=\infty$ result shown in Figure~\ref{fig:nl-inf-step} indicates where guarantees of satisfying or violating $\phi$ can be made over an unbounded horizon.
+The $k=\infty$ result shown in Fig.~\ref{fig:nl-inf-step} indicates where guarantees of satisfying or violating $\phi$ can be made over an unbounded horizon.
 There are many more states in $\Qyes$ as compared to even the $k=3$ result.
 The increase of $\Qposs$ from $k=1$ to $k=\infty$ is due to the propagating learning and discretization uncertainty over longer horizons.
-The discretization resolution plays an important role in the size of $\Qposs$, as the uncertain regions are easily induced by discrete states with possible self-transitions, which is mitigated with finer discretizations.
+The discretization resolution plays an important role in the size of $\Qposs$, as the uncertain regions are easily induced by discrete states with possible self-transitions, which is mitigated with a finer discretization.

-These case studies demonstrate the power of the end-to-end verification framework for abstract two-dimensional systems.